MaximeKjaer/kjaer.io/_posts/posts/2014-11-01-Hello-World.md

 ---
 layout: post
 title: Setting up GitHub Pages with Jekyll
-description: This is my first post
+description: This is my very first post, in which I show how easy it is to get a first version of a blog up with Github Pages and Jekyll Now.
 image: desk.jpg
 fallback-color: "#e8e2e3"
 ---

 I've just set up my Jekyll blog using Github Pages!
 First thoughts?
-"Huh, well this was easy."
+"Huh, well that was easy."
 Full instructions are [here](https://github.com/barryclark/jekyll-now), but in a nutshell, here's how it goes:

 ## 1. Fork a preset Jekyll repo